 Big Money Events

-The Wawa Ice Fishing Derby, March 2 - 4, 2018, is one of the big ones.
+The Wawa Ice Fishing Derby, the first weekend in March every year, is one of the big ones.
 Since 1991, up to 1,400 anglers have converged on Wawa, Hawk, and Manitouwik lakes to angle for whitefish and lake trout.
 Historically, the winning whitefish has been between 4 - 5 pounds, and lake trout from 9 up to 14 pounds.
 Last year the rules evolved so that the largest fish of any species caught on each of the derby lakes was eligible for a total of 18 prizes, ranging from ATVs and snowmobiles to ice augers and chainsaws.
 Last year’s winning fish included a pike close to 16 pounds, a walleye over 11 pounds, and a lake trout over 10 pounds.
 The $145 entry fee also enters anglers into a registration draw for $30,000.

 bragging rights Events